-Pursuant to the terms of the Company's Certificate of the Powers, Designations, Preferences and Rights governing the 6% Convertible Exchangeable Preferred Stock (the "Certificate"), holders of the Preferred Stock are entitled to receive, when, as and if declared by the Board of Directors, out of the funds of the Company legally available therefor, cash dividends payable in equal quarterly installments on February 1, May 1, August 1 and November 1.
+Pursuant to the terms of the Company's Certificate of the Powers, Designations, Preferences and Rights governing the Preferred Stock (the "Certificate"), holders of the Preferred Stock are entitled to receive, when, as and if declared by the Board of Directors, out of the funds of the Company legally available therefor, cash dividends payable in equal quarterly installments on February 1, May 1, August 1 and November 1.
 The Certificate further provides that, if the Company is in arrears in an aggregate amount equal to at least six quarterly dividends (whether or not consecutive), the number of members of the Company's Board of Directors will be increased by two, effective as of the time of election of such directors, and the holders of Preferred Stock, voting separately as a class, will have the right to vote and elect such two additional directors.
-As of August 1, 2010, the Company was in arrears in an aggregate amount equal to six quarterly dividends on the Preferred Stock.
+This right accrued to the holders of our Preferred Stock as of August 2, 2010.
+Although a dividend was paid on February 1, 2011, and one has been declared and is payable on May 2, 2011 the Company is still in arrears in an aggregate amount equal to six quarterly dividends on the Preferred Stock.

-Mr. Miller has nominated Lloyd Sems and Gregory T. Hradsky as the two additional directors.
+In light of the continuing right of the holders of Preferred Stock to elect two directors, Mr. Miller has re-nominated Lloyd Sems and Gregory T. Hradsky to serve as such additional directors.
 We have not received any other nominations for directors by the holders of the Preferred Stock.
 Pursuant to the terms of the Certificate, the Board of Directors shall determine which class of directors on the Company's classified board to appoint any individuals elected by the holders of Preferred Stock.
-The Board of Directors has determined that Mr. Sems, if elected, would be appointed to Class 2, with a term expiring at the Company's 2011 annual meeting of stockholders, and Mr. Hradsky, if elected, would be appointed to Class 1, with a term expiring at the Company's 2013 annual meeting of stockholders.
+The Board of Directors has determined that Mr. Sems, if elected, would be appointed to Class 2, with a term expiring at the Company's 2014 annual meeting of stockholders, and Mr. Hradsky, if elected, would be appointed to Class 1, with a term expiring at the Company's 2013 annual meeting of stockholders.
 If elected, Messrs.
-Sems and Hradsky would serve as directors until the earlier of (a) the annual meeting of stockholders at which the class of such director to which such individual has been appointed expires, and (b) such time as all accrued and unpaid dividends on the Preferred Stock have been declared and paid or set apart for payment.
+Sems and Hradsky would serve as directors until the earlier of (a) the annual meeting of stockholders at which the class of directors to which such individual has been appointed expires and such individual's successor is duly elected and qualified, and (b) such time as all accrued and unpaid dividends on the Preferred Stock have been declared and paid or set apart for payment.